chjackson/survextrap/README.md

 `vignette("priors")` goes into detail on how prior distributions and judgements can be specified in `survextrap` - an important but often-neglected part of Bayesian analysis.

+### Evaluation of the methods

+Two papers by Timmins et al. describe simulation studies that show good performance of the methods for (a) [short-term estimation from individual-level data](https://arxiv.org/abs/2503.21388) and (b) [extrapolation including external data](https://arxiv.org/abs/2505.16835).

 ### Examples of how to use it